diku-dk/futhark-data-python/README.md

 formats (e.g. images, audio) into Futhark test data.
 It provides functions that convert between Numpy values and textual/binary representations in the Futhark formats.
 Comments are supported.
-**Beware:** reading and writing the binary data format is very slow.
+**Beware:** reading and writing the textual data format is very slow.
 Use the binary format for all arrays of more than a few hundred elements.